Stage 2: Court claims-issue claim/Issue of Proceedings – Obtaining Judgment

 Stages of process:

-- On receipt of the Claim Form the debtor has 14 days to say if he will:
+- On receipt of the Claim Form the debtor has 14 days to say if they will:

 - If the debtor responds, we will contact you and advise you accordingly